6. Recursively Defined Sequences

 | 3 | a_3=a_(3-1)-8 | a_2-8= - 8-8 | - 16 |

-| 4 | a_4=a_(4-1)-8 | a_3-8=- 16-8 | - 24 |
+| 4 | a_4=a_(4-1)-8 | a_3-8= - 16-8 | - 24 |

-| 5 | a_5=a_(5-1)-8 | a_4-8=- 24-8 | - 32 |
+| 5 | a_5=a_(5-1)-8 | a_4-8= - 24-8 | - 32 |

-| 6 | a_6=a_(6-1)-8 | a_5-8=- 32-8 | - 40 |
+| 6 | a_6=a_(6-1)-8 | a_5-8= - 32-8 | - 40 |

 Therefore, the first 6 terms of the sequence are 0, - 8, - 16, - 24, - 32, and - 40.
-To graph the first six terms, we will let the horizontal axis represent the position of the term within the sequence — this is the domain — and the vertical axis will represent the value of the terms — the range.
+To graph the terms, we will let the horizontal axis represent the position of the term within the sequence — this is the domain — and the vertical axis will represent the value of the terms — the range.